Elizabeth Cutter Morrow: Life

 After graduating from Smith, Cutter started "parlor-teaching."
 She gave six talks a week on Henrik Ibsen's plays from the comfort of her cousin's home.

 In the summer of 1899, the Cutter family went abroad to Europe and would not return until the spring of 1901.
 She continued to write letters to Dwight Morrow during this time.
 They married on June 16, 1903.
 The Morrows settled in Englewood, New Jersey.
-They moved into a small house and over the course of 7 years the family would move two more times into increasingly larger estates until settling in their final home, named Next Day (to-Morrow) Hill.
+They moved into a small house and over the course of seven years the family would move two more times into increasingly larger homes until they settled in their final home, named Next Day Hill estate (a verbal play on the world "tomorrow").

 The Morrows had four children, including Anne Morrow Lindbergh (1906-2001), wife of Charles Lindbergh, and Elisabeth Morrow (1904-1934), founder of The Elisabeth Morrow School.
 Her youngest children were Dwight Whitney Jr. (1908-1976), and Constance Cutter (1913-1995).
 Her days were occupied by attending many clubs; she belonged to organizations such as the Community Chest, The Red Cross, The Children's Aid Society, The Presbyterian Church, and The Smith College Club.